cuducos/findaconf/README.md

 1. Enhance users login with a `remember_me`
 1. Redirect users after login
-1. Roles for user permissions have not been created (we have the table `Group` created, but we are not using it)
 1. Threading for email notifications
 1. Create the page to add conferences
 1. Add full text search to Conference mapped class (for example, with [Whoosh](https://pypi.python.org/pypi/Whoosh))